ibexa/documentation-developer/docs/guide/workflow.md

                                 icon: '/bundles/ezplatformadminui/img/ez-icons.svg#comment'
     ```

-    Each stage in the workflow has an identifier and can be assigned a label and a color (lines 16-18).
+    Each stage in the workflow has an identifier and can be assigned a label
+    and a color (lines 17-19).

     Each transition also has an identifier.
-It must state between which stages it transitions, or be marked as `reverse` of a different transition.
+    It must state between which stages it transitions, or be marked
+    as `reverse` of a different transition.

-    Transitions can also have labels, colors, and icons (lines 33-35).
+    Transitions can also have labels, colors, and icons (lines 34-36).
-    If you don't define a custom color for a transition, a default setting will be used (`$ez-color-base-light`, i.e. `#878787`).
+    If you don't define a custom color for a transition, a default setting will
+    be used (`$ez-color-base-light`, i.e. `#878787`).

-    You can require that a reviewer has to be selected when content is sent through a transition (lines 36-37).
+    You can require that a reviewer has to be selected when content is sent
+    through a transition (lines 37-38).
-    The user will then not have the option to send the Content item without selecting a reviewer:
+    The user will then not have the option to send the Content item without
+    electing a reviewer:

     ![Required reviewer option in a workflow](img/workflow_reviewers.png)